This article may include advertisements, paid product features, affiliate links and other forms of sponsorship.

 Searching through your App Store to find a program that works for you can be overwhelming.
 There are phone apps for new moms that are specifically for scheduling, for grocery shopping, and for list-making.
 There are apps to remind you to pay bills, compare prices of products, and for recipes.
 If you need it, it’s out there.
 The hard part is, that it’s often hard to fish through them all.
 But worry no more!
 Below is a list of 8 phone apps for new moms that will help keep you organized and a little less stressed.

-8 Apps for the Busy Mom
+8 Phone Apps for New Moms

 Cozi is an all around organizational tool that allows you to schedule appointments and reminders.
 You can even color code each item according to each family member to make it easier to see who needs to be where at what time.
 It also has a grocery list and to-do list, as well as a recipe box.
 It has a journal where you can store pictures and notes so you don’t forget about those all important little moments of your crazy days!

 Available on: iPhone, Android, Desktop, iOS

 Google Keep is one of the best phone apps for new moms that love list-making.
 It allows you to make several different kinds of lists like to-do lists, grocery lists, gift ideas, and appointment reminders.
 You can color code the lists to help you organize either by category or priority, and you can do a quick search right on the app to pull up the list that you’re looking for when you need it.

 One amazing feature is that you can set reminders by geo-location – so when you pull up to the grocery store Google Keep will remind you to pick up that gallon of milk.
 You are also able to share Google Keep with family members.
 They are able to add to lists or check stuff off, so you can see that it has been done and everyone can be on the same page.